A Spoonful of Sherman at St James Theatre

 Each singer has their own standout moment, and none of them is remotely below par.
 Greg Castiglioni’s version of A Veritable Smorgasbord is particularly funny, while Comes A-Long A-Love sung by Charlotte Wakefield and Mother Earth and Father Time by Emma Williams captivate the audience completely.
 These singers have to rival some of the most iconic voices in musical history: Julie Andrews, Louis Prima, Frank Sinatra.
 While it is not difficult to better Dick Van Dyke’s singing ability (or Cockney accent), it is no mean feat to reinvent songs that are so inextricably wedded to a particular voice.
 But these performers manage excellently and showcase powerful voices.

 Robert J Sherman is not the most natural narrator, but he has a friendly, self-deprecating style and a very apparent and deep devotion to his father.
 After his moving, choked up, conclusory remarks the cast ends with a hit of nostalgia for anyone who spent their childhood (or beyond) watching Mary Poppins: a full-force rendition of Let’s Go Fly a Kite.
 There is schmaltz, silliness and sentimentality throughout but none of this is a bad thing; what is apparent, above all, is Sherman’s ability to write songs with staying power and emotional acuity, which is why we’re still singing them 50 years later.

-A Spoonful of Sherman was on at St James for one night only, for further information and future events visit here.
+A Spoonful of Sherman was at the St James Theatre for one night only.
+For further information and future events visit the theatre’s website here.